 If you (or your child) have had any of the experiences described above and you believe it continues to impact you, or if you are unsure whether or not it is still affecting your well-being, counseling can help you sort through these issues.
 The natural physiological reactions that occur during trauma changes the way a person's brain functions even after the trauma.
 Trauma-informed counseling can help restore healthier brain functioning by identifying and recognizing trauma-related triggers, developing strategies to manage those triggers, and decreasing the intensity and frequency of one's physiological, emotional, psychological, and behavioral reactions.
 Counseling can assist a person in regaining a sense of control and in feeling empowered in their life.

-to see how my trauma-informed counseling services can help you.
+to see how trauma-informed counseling services can help you.

-I am a Certified Clinical Trauma Professional and actively involved in the
+Sharon is a Certified Clinical Trauma Professional and we are actively